 How is our pay grade structure created?

 Swarthmore has many staff positions with a wide range of skills and responsibilities.
 We use a fairly typical evaluation system to analyze positions and to organize them into position classifications.
 Our position classification system helps to maintain an internal sense of fairness in compensating widely varying positions.
 Also, since the College has some unique positions not readily found in the labor market, our system helps in creating a salary grade for those positions.
-Positions are evaluated using a number of potential factors such as education, experience, organizational impact, complexity of skills and supervision.
-Each of the potential factors adds into a total and positions that are similar in terms of these factors are grouped into the same or similar pay grades.
+Positions are evaluated using a number of potential factors such as education, experience, organizational impact, complexity of skills, and supervision.
+Each of the potential factors adds into a total, and positions that are similar in terms of these factors are grouped into the same pay grades.

 What is a pay grade?

 Pay grades have a "range" of pay that is appropriate for the types of positions in that group.
 The pay range reflects the overall value of those positions to the College, as well as local, regional, and national salary information that is studied by Swarthmore each year.
 The College adjusts the pay grades as needed to maintain its competitiveness within the marketplace.

 What is the process under which a position can be reclassified to a higher pay grade?